marrink-lab/martini-workshop/05_constructing_martini_cell/tutorial.md

 Convert the placements list to a `.gro` file

 With the `-t`/`--topology` flag, we specify a path to write a topology file to, based on the placement list.
-The _name_ field for each segment entry will be used as the identifier for each structure in the topology file.
+As you may recall, the _name_ field for each segment entry will be used as the identifier for each structure in the topology file.
 We render the structure to `cytosol.gro`.

 ```sh {execute}